amperity/amperity-docs/amperity_datagrid/source/configure_stitch.rst

 .. configure-stitch-general-performance-history-start

 You can configure the number of days that are stores for the **Unified Changes PKs** and **Unified Changes Clusters** tables.
-The default is thirty days.
+The default is 365 days.

 To update the days of recorded history, open the **Stitch** page, and then click **Stitch settings**.
 In the list of settings, under **Performance**, update the value of the **Recorded days** field: